-The Chicago, Rock Island and Texas railroad began service to Fort Worth south from Bowie on August 20, 1893—but not without some last-minute drama at the Cowtown end of the track.
+The Rock Island began service to Fort Worth south from Bowie on August 20, 1893.

 The railroad needed right-of-way on Alex Canto’s land in the Third Ward east of downtown to build a wye junction (so-named for the junction’s y-shaped fork) so its engines could turn around.
 Without that wye, the railroad claimed, its engines would have to go all the way to Bowie to turn around.
 Fort Worth’s right-of-way committee condemned the Canto land and offered Alex Canto a settlement.
 Canto rejected that amount and later rejected the amount suggested in arbitration.
 So, Canto’s fences were cut; workers began grading the right-of-way.
 Canto got an injunction to halt grading.
 He also hired a “burly Irish woman” to live in a tent and guard his property in his absence.
 When Chief Deputy Sheriff William Rea went out to the Canto land and informed the woman that the injunction against the railroad had been dissolved, she was ready to put the “rock” in “Rock Island”—literally.
 She picked up “a large rock” with both hands and offered to part the hair of the contractor who was overseeing the grading.
 Then a teenage boy got in on the “rock the Rock” action: He appeared on a rocky ledge and “stoned the men until threats of arrest stopped him.”
 Then Canto appeared with “a loaded shotgun.”
 To keep the peace, a deputy stayed overnight with the graders as they finished their work so the trains could roll the next day.
 Clip is from the August 20 Dallas Morning News.